paschalugwu/Ambrosial_Version2/README.md

 ## Overview

 **Ambrosial** is a Flask-based web application designed to manage user accounts, posts, and messaging.
 The application is deployed and can be accessed at [https://ambrosial-webapp.vercel.app/](https://ambrosial-webapp.vercel.app/).
+View demo at: [YouTube Link](https://youtu.be/g9q5pTsSuiE).
 It features user authentication, profile management, and a robust system for creating and managing posts.
 The application supports multiple languages and includes error handling, user authentication, and various utilities to enhance the user experience.

 ## Installation